Standard Deviation, Median, Variance, Calculate, Calculator & Software.

-By Ion Saliu, Formulator At-Large
+By Ion Saliu, Fundamentally At-Large

 Standard Deviation, Median, Variance, Calculate.

-• FORMULA.EXE, version 8.1, April 22, 2003 (3 WE) ~ Retired 16-bit software.
+FORMULA, version 8.1, April 22, 2003 (3 WE) ~ Retired 16-bit software.

-• SuperFormula.EXE, version 10.0, September 22, 2003 (3 WE) ~ 32-bit software, supersedes FORMULA.
+SuperFormula, version 13.1, January 2011 ~ 32-bit software, supersedes FORMULA.

-This web site is the official and only host of the famed Fundamental Formula of Gambling.
-The Fundamental Formula of Gambling (aka FFG) is, by far, the most precise and useful instrument in stochastic, or random, or probabilistic events.
+This Web site is the official and only host of the famed Fundamental Formula of Gambling.
+The Fundamental Formula of Gambling (a.k.a.
+FFG) is, by far, the most precise and useful instrument in stochastic, or random, or probabilistic events.
 Nothing in theory of games is more significant or more precise than FFG.
 The Fundamental Formula of Gambling calculates one very descriptive parameter: the FFG median.
 Each and every random event repeats, in at least 50% of the cases, after a number of trials less than or equal to the FFG median.

 The Fundamental Formula of Gambling leads also to another precise instrument: the FFG deviation.
-I found it to be significantly more precise and useful than the standard deviation.
-The standard deviation is viewed as: 1) a statistical parameter of a numerical series; 2) a probability parameter of binomial events.
+I found it to be significantly more precise and useful than standard deviation.
+The standard deviation is viewed as:

 1) The statistical standard deviation is calculated as the square root of the variance; the variance is the average of the differences from the mean of the series.
-A data series like 1, 2, 3, 6 has a mean equal to (1+2+3+6)/4=3.
+A data series like 1, 2, 3, 6 has a mean equal to (1+2+3+6)/4 = 3.
 The differences from the mean are: -2, -1, 0, +3.
-The variance is: {(-2)^2 + (-1)^2 + 0 + (3^2)}/4=14/4=3.5.
-Finally, the standard deviation is equal to the square root of the variance: Square_Root(3.5)=1.87.
+The variance is: {(-2)^2 + (-1)^2 + 0 + (3^2)}/4 = 14/4 = 3.5.
+Finally, the standard deviation is equal to the square root of the variance: √(3.5) = 1.87.

 One serious problem with the standard deviation as an analytical tool: It is distorted by extreme values (extremely high, or extremely low) in the data series.

-SuperFormula.EXE calculates the statistical standard deviation of any numeric data series.
+Super Formula calculates the statistical standard deviation of any numeric data series.
 The numbers (small or huge, integer or floating point) are first collected in a file (ASCII or text format).
 The program also calculates the sum; mean average; minimum and maximum values.
 The statistical standard deviation validates the binomial (probability) standard deviation.
 Moreover, the FFG (non-standard) deviation more closely fits real data.
 The reality follows closely the theoretical laws.

 2) The binomial standard deviation applies to events with two outcomes: win or lose.
 For example, betting on heads in coin tossing can lead to win (the appearance of heads) or loss (the appearance of the opposite; tails, in this case).
 The binomial standard deviation is calculated by the following formula: